Bayesian Geostatistical Modeling for Discrete-Valued Processes: Data illustrations

 We considered three models.
-The first is the negative binomial copula NNMP model (NBNNMP), discussed in Example \ref{ex:nb}, applied with neighbor size $L = 10$.
+The first is the negative binomial NNMP model (NBNNMP) with a Gaussian copula, as discussed in Example \ref{ex:nb}.
 The second model (SGLMM-GP) is a Poisson SGLMM with a GP prior assigned to $z(\sv)$.
-For the last model (SGLMM-GPP), we considered a Poisson SGLMM with spatial random effects $z(\sv)$ corresponding to a Gaussian predictive process (GPP, \citealt{banerjee2008gaussian}), with $10\times 10$ knots placed on a grid over the domain.
+For the last model (SGLMM-GPP), we considered a Poisson SGLMM with spatial random effects $z(\sv)$ corresponding to a Gaussian predictive process (GPP, \citealt{banerjee2008gaussian}), with $10 \times 10$ knots placed on a grid over the domain.
 We chose the number of knots such that the computing times for the SGLMM-GPP and NBNNMP models are similar.
 As in the first simulation example, all models were fit to 800 observations and compared on the basis of 200 additional observations.

 The regression coefficients for all models were assigned mean-zero, dispersed normal priors.
 We worked with an exponential correlation function for all models, used for $\rho_l(\sv)$ of the Gaussian copula in the NBNNMP model, and as the correlation function for the GP and GPP in the SGLMMs.
 The range parameter was assigned an inverse gamma prior $\mathrm{IG}(3, 1)$ for the NBNNMP model, and a uniform prior $\mathrm{Unif}(1/30,1/3)$ for the other two models.
+The cutoff point kernel of the NBNNMP was also specified an exponential correlation function, with an $\mathrm{IG}(3,1)$ prior for the range parameter.
 The variance parameter for the SGLMM models was assigned an inverse gamma prior $\mathrm{IG}(2,1)$.
-For the logit Gaussian distribution parameters $\bga$ and $\kappa^2$ of the NBNNMP, we used $N((-1.5,0,0),\mathrm{diag}(2\bm{1}_3))$ and $\mathrm{IG}(3, 1)$ priors, respectively.
+For the logit Gaussian distribution parameters $\bga$ and $\kappa^2$ of the NBNNMP, we used $N((-1.5,0,0)^\top,\,2\mathbf{I}_3)$ and $\mathrm{IG}(3, 1)$ priors, respectively.
+Finally, we placed a $\mathrm{Ga}(1,1)$ prior on the NBNNMP dispersion parameter $r$.

 Estimates of the regression parameters and performance metrics for out-of-sample prediction are provided in Table \ref{tbl:sim2}.
-We observe that, overall, the NBNNMP provided the more accurate estimation for $\bbeta$.
-Regarding predictive performance, the NBNNMP outperformed the SGLMM-GPP by a large margin, and was comparable to the SGLMM-GP, which corresponds to the data generating process for this simulation experiment.
-Moreover, the last row of the table highlights the NBNNMP model's huge gains in computing time compared to the SGLMM-GP.
+We observe that, overall, the NBNNMP model provided the more accurate estimation for $\bbeta$.
+Regarding predictive performance, the NBNNMP model outperformed the SGLMM-GPP model by a large margin, and was comparable to the SGLMM-GP model, which corresponds to the data generating process for this simulation experiment.
+Moreover, the last row of the table highlights the NBNNMP model's huge gains in computing time compared to the SGLMM-GP model.